talon-one/talon_one.js/docs/ManagementApi.md

 > String exportLoyaltyCardBalances(loyaltyProgramId, opts)

-Export loyalty card transaction logs to CSV
+Export all card transaction logs

 Download a CSV file containing the balances of all cards in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
 The CSV file contains the following columns: - &#x60;loyaltyProgramID&#x60;: The ID of the loyalty program. - &#x60;loyaltySubledger&#x60;: The name of the subdleger, when applicatble. - &#x60;cardIdentifier&#x60;: The alphanumeric identifier of the loyalty card. - &#x60;cardState&#x60;:The state of the loyalty card.
 It can be &#x60;active&#x60; or &#x60;inactive&#x60;. - &#x60;currentBalance&#x60;: The current point balance. - &#x60;pendingBalance&#x60;: The number of pending points. - &#x60;expiredBalance&#x60;: The number of expired points. - &#x60;spentBalance&#x60;: The number of spent points.